Logo

 Comprehensive Guide to Salesforce Dashboard Creation

 Step 4: To extract data from a report, click Add Component or Widget.
-Choose a chart or table from the options provided.
-Click Select after selecting your report of choice.
+Choose a chart or table from the available options.
+Click Select after choosing your desired report.

 Comprehensive Guide to Salesforce Dashboard Creation